Maria Psilou

 Maria Psilou (Greek: Μαρία Ψηλού) (born 7 February 1997) is a Greek model and beauty pageant titleholder who was crowned Star Hellas 2017 and represented Greece at Miss World 2017 and Miss Supranational 2018 pageant.

 Personal life

 Psilou hails from Aigio, Greece.
 She studied philosophy at the University of Patras.
-On June 11, 2020, Psilou married Greek entrepreneur Konstantinos Psilos.
-On August 10, 2020, gave birth to their first child, a daughter.
+On 11 June 2020 Psilou married Greek entrepreneur Konstantinos Psilos.
+On 10 August 2020 she gave birth to their first child, a daughter.

 Pageantry

 Star Hellas 2017

 Psilou was crowned Star Hellas 2017 and then competed at Miss World 2017.

 Miss World 2017

 Psilou represented Greece at Miss World 2017 but Unplaced.

 Miss Supranational 2018

 Psilou also represented Greece at Miss Supranational 2018 pageant in Poland.